 About 25 miles north of Boston, 9 Wallis is a gorgeous, fully restored, historic location conveniently situated in the heart of Downtown Beverly's Arts District at 9 Wallis Street, right next to the Larcom Theatre -- less than half a mile from the Beverly Depot rail station and 3 miles from Route 128, with plenty of free parking (see map).

-After presenting concerts at Beverly's Larcom Theatre since early 2013, we have recently expanded to 9 Wallis and are transforming it into Beverly's most elegant, intimate listening room with comfortable show seating at tables, food & beverage service and a full bar.
-This beautifully restored, tremendously flexible space, featuring all the modern amenities you could ever want, is also available for private parties and corporate events -- with or without entertianment.
-Click here for more information.
+After presenting concerts at Beverly's Larcom Theatre since early 2013, we expanded to 9 Wallis and have transformed it into Beverly's most elegant, intimate listening room with comfortable show seating at tables, food & beverage service, including wine, craft beers and specialty cocktails.

 Plenty of new shows will be announced soon.
 Click here to join our mailing list to get special deals and prime seats before tickets go on sale to the general public.